 - Members of the Society shall give support to the objectives of the Health Physics Society.

 - Members shall strive to improve their professional knowledge and skill.

 - Each member shall be a judge of his/her competence and will not undertake any assignment beyond his/her abilities.

-- All relations with employers, coworkers, clients, governmental agencies, and the general public shall be based upon and shall reflect the highest standard of integrity and fairness.
+- All relations with members, employers, coworkers, clients, governmental agencies, and the general public shall be based upon and shall reflect the highest standard of integrity and fairness.

 - Members shall never compromise public welfare and safety in favor of an employer's interest.

 - No employment or consultation shall be undertaken which is contrary to law or the public welfare.

 - Members will gladly accept every opportunity to increase public understanding of radiation protection and the objectives of the Society.

 - Professional statements made by members shall have sound scientific basis.
 Sensational and unwarranted statements of others concerning radiation and radiation protection shall be corrected, when practical.

 - Members shall protect the sources of confidential communications, provided that such protection is not itself unethical or illegal.